TouchTunes/braintree-tokenization-webapp/README.md

 ## Configuration

 You can configure the client token for Braintree SDK by setting the CLIENT_TOKEN environment variable or in the docker-compose file.
+Value for CLIENT_TOKEN can be found in the Braintree Gateway or the Braintree Sandbox for test environments.
+In Braintree, nagivat to:
+Settings (Gear Icon in the top right) -> API -> Tokenization Keys